-- Occupational Health and Safety Act, 85 of 1993. - Mine Health and Safety Act, 29 of 1996. - Compensation for Occupational Injuries and Diseases Act, 130 of 1993.
+- Occupational Health and Safety Act, 1993

+- Mine Health and Safety Act, 1996

+- Compensation for Occupational Injuries and Diseases Act, 1993

-Occupational Health and Safety Act, 85 of 1993 (OHSA)
+Occupational Health and Safety Act

-OHSA provides employees with rights regarding health and safety in the workplace.
+The Occupational Health and Safety Act (OHSA) provides employees with rights regarding health and safety in the workplace.
 OHSA requires management to set up safety representatives and safety committees in the workplace.
 Moreover, the regulations give guidelines on matters such as toilets, change rooms, first aid, drinking water, washing facilities, protective clothing, machinery, stacking and packing, ladders, fire, ventilation, lighting, temperature, noise and asbestos.
 Inspectors appointed under OHSA have to make sure that employers and employees follow the provisions of OHSA.